refinery-platform/django_docker_engine/README-PROVENANCE.md

-# What does "provenance" mean here?
+# Provenance in pluggable visualizations

 Background:
 - [Characterizing Provenance in Visualization and Data Analysis: An